 As you can see, no difference

-I started my Hairburst journey on the 18th October 2020 and will be showing you my results up until the 18th December 2020.
+I started my Hairburst journey on the 18th October 2020 and will be showing you my results for a full 12 months.
 As you will see by my before and after photo below, there’s been no massive difference to the length and thickness of my hair.
-Any slight growth would only be what would’ve normally grown without Hairburst anyway.
+Any slight growth is only what would’ve normally grown naturally without Hairburst anyway.